billg-splunk/javashop-otel/README.md

 "Non English Characters found in Instrument Data.

 This exception had not surfaced in previous traces because the method where it was thrown was NOT covered with Auto Instrumentation.

 Once we completed the Manual Instrumentation via the Annotations we added, this method was instrumented cover this function and we can now see we had a buried Exception being thrown.

+That said, it is still not clear if this is the source of the latency we are seeing in our application.

 #Let's play Developer once again and fix our issue !